Future Group stocks fall after Delhi HC dismisses plea for termination of Amazon arbitration | Business

 - India

-Shares of Future Group of companies declined up to 7 percent on Wednesday, a day after the Delhi High Court dismissed the Group's petitions for termination of the Amazon arbitration.
+Shares of Future Group of companies declined as much as 4 per cent on Wednesday, a day after the Delhi High Court dismissed the Group's petitions for termination of the Amazon arbitration.

 The Delhi High Court on Tuesday dismissed the pleas moved by Future Group companies seeking a direction to the arbitration tribunal, adjudicating Amazon's objections against Future Group's deal with Reliance, to take a decision on their application for terminating the arbitration proceedings before moving any further.